 You Invest offers two different ways to get invested.
 You Invest Trade is a brokerage account which gives you full control to manage your investments on your own, while You Invest Portfolios is a managed account that gives you a portfolio aligned to you and your goals, managed by professionals at J.P.
 Morgan.

 Both options offer retirement (traditional and Roth IRA) accounts and non-retirement accounts.
-Non-retirement accounts can also be opened as joint accounts.

 What is the management fee for a You Invest Portfolios account?